prioritizr/prioritizr/cran-comments.md

 * checking package dependencies ...
 NOTE
   Packages suggested but not available for checking: 'gurobi'

-    **The package uses the gurobi R package that is distributed with Gurobi software suite (and not availble on CRAN).**
+    **The package uses the gurobi R package that is distributed with Gurobi software suite (and not available on CRAN).**

 ## Test environments